Capex – Invest with a Regulated Broker

 - Stocks – if you decide to trade CFDs on stocks, which are very popular among traders (whether newcomers or experts), you should know that you won’t actually own the share, but you can trade on over 20 markets without any commissions on deposits or withdrawals at Capex.

-- Bonds – you may trade CFDS on bonds, which are considered safer than other assets and come with attractive premiums and leverage up to 1:100.
+- Bonds – you may trade CFDS on bonds, which are considered safer than other assets and come with attractive premiums.

 - Cryptocurrencies – at present, Capex offers trading on Bitcoin Futures, because this type of cryptocurrency is growing at the fastest pace on the cryptocurrency market.